Recipe Manager

 Frequently asked questions

-What is the best recipe manager?
+What is the best recipe manager app?

 It depends on your priorities.
 If you want cross-platform sync, AI import, and built-in meal planning, Fond is built for that.
 If you want full data control, self-hosted options like Mealie work well.
 The best recipe manager is the one you actually use every week.

-Are recipe managers worth paying for?
+Are recipe manager apps worth paying for?

 If you cook at home more than three times a week, yes.
 The time saved on meal planning, shopping lists, and recipe lookup easily justifies a small subscription.
-Free apps exist but often lack import quality, scaling, or sync.
+Free recipe organizer apps exist but often lack import quality, scaling, or sync.

 Can I move my recipes between apps?